+to increase the application of these principles while both speaking and listening.

 Meets MnTC Goal Area 1.
-This course clarifies the process of oral communication, clarifies the basic principles of public speaking and allows the student to increase the application of these principles while both speaking and listening.

-experience-based instruction.
+This course will focus on improving students' abilities to communicate effectively in one-to-one dyadic encounters by providing experience-based instruction.
 Extensive in-class and out-of-class analyses allow the student to examine his/her own and others' informal social interactions.
 The long-term goal is for the student to apply interpersonal communication theories to daily interactions and draw his/her own conclusions about the effectiveness of interpersonal communication.

-ACCOUNTING ASSOCIATE OF APPLIED SCIENCE (AAS) - 60 CREDITS
+ACCOUNTINGASSOCIATE OF APPLIED SCIENCE (AAS) - 60 CREDITS